 As a Director for Metro Imaging in London, I have been at the forefront of photographic imaging for over twenty five years, collaborating with a vast network of clients, and developing new and innovative photographic printing practices.
 More than slightly obsessed with process, I was awarded with a fellowship of the RSA for my commitment to the industry.

 Described as a Photography polymath, I keep myself busy by curating; commissioning and lecturing in Photography both in the UK and abroad.
 I am Visiting Professor at UOS and have contributed to UAL Course validation for several years.
-I am a life member of Frontline Club and in 2013 I was invited to become a Trustee of The Queen Elizabeth Scholarship Trust in support of British craft; I am also on the Board of the National Open Arts competition.
+I am a life member of Frontline Club and in 2013 I was invited to become a Trustee of The Queen Elizabeth Scholarship Trust in support of British craft.

-I am a practicing artist and my works are held in both private and public collections.
+I am a practicing artist, represented by Black Box Projects and my works are held in both private and public collections.
 As a pictorial landscape artist, I use large format and much of my work is formed around non-metric representation of the landscape and my subject centre on raising awareness of mental health and our relationship with our environment.

 KODAK T-MAX 400 Professional Film is a continuous-tone panchromatic black-and-white negative film for general outdoor and indoor photography.
 400 iso is especially useful for detailed subjects when you need maximum shutter speed.